A quick check-list on testing new partitioning features:

 alter table pt_range exchange partition p600 with table t1 including indexes without validation ;

-A couple of interesting items from SQL_trace – note particularly the join which is doing some validation and could be quite expensive, but unnoticeable unless you were testing at scale:
+A couple of interesting items from SQL_trace – note particularly the join which is doing some validation and could be quite expensive in production, but unnoticeable in development unless you were testing to scale:

 LOCK TABLE "PT_RANGE" PARTITION ("P600") ,"T1" IN EXCLUSIVE MODE NOWAIT select /*+ first_rows(1) ordered */ 1 from "TEST_USER"."T1" A ,"TEST_USER"."PT_RANGE" B where "A"."ID" = "B"."ID" and ( tbl$or$idx$part$num("TEST_USER"."PT_RANGE",0,0,0 ,B .rowid ) < 3 ) and tbl$or$idx$part$num("TEST_USER"."PT_RANGE",0,0,0 ,A .ID ) <> 3 and rownum < 2